kni-neu/website-6120/_homeworks/homework-6.md

 #### data and starter kit
 -----

-You will need [the data](https://course.ccs.neu.edu/cs6220/fall2023/homework-6/).
+For those of you who have not completed Q3 from homework 5, you will need [the data from the last assignment](https://course.ccs.neu.edu/cs6220/fall2023/homework-5/) as well as the [starter Colab kit](https://colab.research.google.com/drive/1cPJ5eDwVU_F7H3XDRG1Y7Mfd12kwa7Iw?usp=sharing).
+For this assignment, you will need [the data](https://course.ccs.neu.edu/cs6220/fall2023/homework-6/).
 If you are using Colabs (not a requirement), you would need a Google account.

 <center>
 <img